skim7713/skim7713.github.io/research.md

 **Political Economy in Asia**
 - “Kill Protests with Kindness: Anti-China Protests and China’s Public Diplomacy.” with Yujeong Yang, Do Young Gong, and Shuyuan Shen.
 Forthcoming. *International Studies Quarterly.*

+_Selected Working Papers_
+- “Money Backfires: How Chinese Investment Fuels Anti-China Protests Abroad.” with Yujeong Yang, Do Young Gong, and Shuyuan Shen. *Under review*
+- “Prejudice and Protest: The Long-term Effects of Ethnic Discrimination on Anti-China Protest in Indonesia.” with Yujeong Yang.
 -------------------------------